 Both a corporation and a limited liability company provide asset protection against claims against your personal assets.
 The main difference between the two involves the treatment of profits and losses for income tax purposes.
 A corporation is a taxable entity and pays taxes on its profits.
 A limited liability company does not pay taxes on the corporate level, but its profits and losses are taxed on each member's own tax return.
 In a corporation the owners are referred to as shareholders and in a limited liability company the owners are referred to as members.
 The chief executive officer of a corporation is the President.
 The chief executive officer of a limited liability corporation is the Manager.

-3) What will my lawyer need to know at our first meeting in order for him to incorporate my business?
+3) What will my lawyer need to know at our first meeting for him to incorporate my business?

 You will need to provide the attorney with two or three potential names for the business so that he can determine if any of them are already used.
 The attorney will need to know the name of your accountant so that he can discuss with the accountant whether you should be a corporation or a limited liability company.
 The attorney will need to know the names, addresses and social security numbers of each of the shareholders/members of the corporation or limited liability company.